Wupatki Native American Indian Ruins are worth the drive from Flagstaff to see. The Hopi buildings and surrounding community are well preserved.

 Archaeologists believe the Wupatki Pueblo was home to more than 2,000 people during the 1100’s.
 It was a large farming community surrounded by small dwellings.
 Wupatki became a National Monument back in the 1920’s.

-If you drive around this 15 mile area there are several small Native American Ruins that can also be viewed.
-Because of its size, Wupatki is believed to be an important part of Hopi history and was probably a gathering place for many smaller communities.
+Due to it’s size, Wupatki is believed to be an important part of Hopi history.
+It was most likely a gathering place for many smaller communities.

 At Wupatki you can see the ruins from the overlook and follow the path around the main buildings, ceremonial community room, ballpark and the blowhole.
 Parts of the building and the ball court have been reconstructed to preserve and reinforce the structure.